Zsimcall/Commission-tracker/docs/README.md

 # GitHub Pages

-This directory contains the static site used for GitHub Pages deployment.
+This directory hosts the static front-end used for GitHub Pages deployment.

-Open `index.html` to view the placeholder page while development continues.
+Open `index.html` to interact with the Commission Tracker dashboard.